-Teacher: Excellent work today, everyone!
-You have all done a fantastic job.
-Before we end let us quickly recap: We learned how to identify even and odd numbers.
+Teacher: Excellent work today, everyone.
+You have all done a fantastic work.
+Before we end let us quickly recap: We learnt how to identify even and odd numbers.
 We practiced auditory activities and solved problems with 3-digit numbers.
 We also used our creativity in kinesthetic activity and counted objects.

-(You may show the dictionary to discuss the mathematical terms.)
+You may show the Dictionary given on the digital platform.